 What you see is Lulu taking a 20% cut of your Net Profit, leaving you with 80% of the revenue that can be collected.
 The major loss of revenue for selling through retailers is their Share.
 This is the price set by retailers to list your book.
 This is the premium you pay to have your book listed on Amazon.

-That same book, using our xPress platform to sell directly with your own eCommerce (through our API) or using Shopify’s® eCommerce application looks like this:
+That same book, using our Lulu Direct app platform to sell directly using Shopify’s® ecommerce application looks like this: